swlee123/Python-Projects/stock_news_report/stock-news/readme.md

 # Stock News Reminder
-Lately the stock market is facing huge fear due to the hike of interest of by US,Federal Reserve.
+Lately the stock market is facing huge fear due to the hike of interest of by US Federal Reserve.
 I don't trade stocks (still young,dumb and broke) but I am a bit interested about it.

 ## Usage